 An instant test when a drug metabolite is detected in an initial test.
 This does not confirm that drugs are definitely detected.
 Compliance with the Australian Standard requires that a non-negative drug test must be sent for confirmation testing within a NATA accredited laboratory to confirm the presence of drugs within the specimen

 A positive drug result can only come from a report provided by a laboratory.
-It is important to note that a positive test may not mean the use of illicit drugs as medications including painkillers and sleeping tablets can return positive drug test results.
-In this instance, the report will comment that the drug use is consistent with foodstuffs and/or declared medication.
+Most importantly, please note that a positive test may not mean the use of illicit drugs as medications including painkillers and sleeping tablets can return positive drug test results.
+As a result, the report will comment that the drug use is consistent with foodstuffs and/or declared medication.
 It is recommended for those workplaces that are inexperienced in interpreting drug results to consider the use of an Occupational Medical Doctor or Medical Review Officer (MRO) to review the results and provide advice.

 Non-negative results require a sample to be sent for confirmation (GCMS/LCMS) testing in a NATA accredited laboratory.
-The confirmatory testing can determine drug concentration levels and if the result may be consistent with medications, foodstuffs or illicit drug use.
+That is to say, the confirmatory testing can determine drug concentration levels and if the result may be consistent with medications, foodstuffs or illicit drug use.

 The original instant urine sample can usually be divided up and sent for testing.
-Saliva confirmation testing requires a second saliva sample to be sent to the laboratory.
-The second sample is collected immediately after the instant test result is available.
+Furthermore, saliva confirmation testing requires a second saliva sample to be sent to the laboratory.
+What’s more, the second sample is collected immediately after the instant test result is available.